mattlubbers/Udacity-RoboND-DeepLearning/README.md

     layer_2 = encoder_block(layer_1, 128, 2)
 ```
  ##### **1x1 Convolution Layer**
+As mentioned previously in the Network Architecture, a 1x1 convolution layer has many benefits including:
+- Both capable of classification, and preservation of spatial information in the image.
+(Is this a car, and where in the image is this car?)
+- It allows flexibility of different sized input images
+- More layers can be added to create depth in the network, without causing massive computational cost

 For the 1x1 convolution layer we will use a separate 2D convolutional function from the Keras library:
 ```
 def conv2d_batchnorm(input_layer, filters, kernel_size=3, strides=1):